-Load balancing is crucial for parallel applications since it is synonymous for a good use of the capacity of the parallel processing units.
-Here we look at applications which puts a high demand on the parallel interconnect in terms of throughput.
+Load balancing is crucial for parallel applications since it ensures a good use of the capacity of the parallel processing units.
+Here we look at applications which puts high demands on the parallel interconnect in terms of throughput.
 Examples of such applications are compression applications which both process important amounts of data and require a lot of computations.
 Data intensive applications [2] require a lot of communication and are therefore dreaded for most parallel architectures.
-The problem is exacerbated when working with heterogenous parallel hardware.
-This is the case in our experiment using a heterogenous cluster of PCs to execute parallel with a master-slave software application architecture.
-Adaptive load balancing is performance indispensable if system is unpredictable and no prior knowledge is available [1].
+The problem is exacerbated when working with heterogeneous parallel hardware.
+This is the case in our experiment using a heterogeneous cluster of PCs to execute parallel application with a master-slave software architecture.
+Adaptive load balancing is indispensable if system performance is unpredictable and no prior knowledge is available [1].

-In the multi-agent community, adaptive loadbalancing is an interesting testbed for multi-agent learning algorithms.
-Likewise for multi-agent reinforcement algorithms as in [8, 10].
-However the interpretations and models of load balancing there is not always in the view of real parrallel applications.
+In the multi-agent community, adaptive load balancing is an interesting testbed for multi-agent learning algorithms, likewise for multi-agent reinforcement algorithms as in [8, 10].
+However the interpretations and models of load balancing there are not always in the view of real partallel applications.
 We report on the results of adaptive agents in the farming scheme.